martinloren/HScope/HS 10X/Readme.md

 Universal Firmware for HS101 and HS102 and all input versions.
 Device and Input type can be configured within <a href="http://hscope.martinloren.com/HS102-oscilloscope.html#flash_firmware" target="_blank">HScope Settings</a>.
 - V3: Stable Version.
-- V4 (in Test):
+- V5 (in Test):
-  Added new Input Types: DUAL and PRO.
+  Added new Input Types: DUAL and PRO
-  Added hardware coupling AC/DC possible for all models.
+  Added hardware AC/DC coupling option, possible for all models Added 1KHz square wave generation option for reference and HS101 PRO calibration Reduced noise for all models
+  Higher sampling rates